Beyond universality in random matrix theory

 \subsection{Known exact results}

 It is worthwhile to review what exact representations are known for the smallest singular values of complex Gaussians.

 We consider the finite $n$ density $f_n^\nu(x)$, the finite $n$ cumulative distribution $F_n^\nu(x)$ (we stress the $\nu$-dependency in this section), and their asymptotic values $f_\infty^\nu(x)$ and $F_\infty^\nu(x)$.
 We have found the first form in the list below useful for symbolic and numerical computation.
 In the formulas to follow, we assume $\sigma^2_{\Re}=1$ so that a command such as \verb+randn()+ can be used without modification for the real and imaginary parts.
-All formulas concern $n\lambda_{\min}=n\sigma^2_{\min}$ and its asymptotics.
+All formulas concern $n\lambda_{\min}(AA^*)=n\sigma^2_{\min}(A)$ and its asymptotics.
 We present in the array below eight different formulations of the exact distribution $F_n^\nu$.

 Some of these formulations allow one or both of $\nu$ or $n$ to extend beyond integers to real positive values.
-Assuming $\nu$ and $n$ are integers \cite[Theorem 5.4]{Edelman}, the probability density $f_n^\nu(x)$ takes the form $x^\nu e^{-x/2}$ times a polynomial of degree $(n-1)\nu$ and $1-F_n^\nu(x)$ is $e^{-x/2}$ times a polynomial of degree $n\nu$.
+Assuming $\nu$ and $n$ are integers (\cite{Edelman}, Theorem~5.4), the probability density $f_n^\nu(x)$ takes the form $x^\nu e^{-x/2}$ times a polynomial of degree $(n-1)\nu$ and $1-F_n^\nu(x)$ is $e^{-x/2}$ times a polynomial of degree $n\nu$.

-Remark: A helpful trick to compare normalizations used by different authors is to inspect the exponential term.
+\begin{rem*} A helpful trick to compare normalizations used by different authors is to inspect the exponential term.
 The $2$ in $e^{-x/2}$ denotes total complex variance $2$ (twice the real variance of 1).
-In general the total complex variance $\sigma^2=2\sigma_{\Re}^2$ will appear in the denominator.
+In general the total complex variance $\sigma^2=2\sigma_{\Re}^2$ will appear in the denominator. \end{rem*}

 In the next paragraphs, we discuss the eight formulations introduced above.